 This article is a worthy continuance of the former.

-The subsequent article will be an extension of this one.
+The next article will be a building brick on this one.

 *Gaone Monau is a practicing attorney and motivational speaker.
 For bookings on gender based violence awareness seminars, motivational talks or consultations on relationships, confidence building, stress management and self-discovery contact +26774542732 or firstname.lastname@example.org.
 Her facebook page is Be Motivated with Gaone